Imageomics/docker-workshop/setup.md

 > This should suppress the path translation functionality in Git Bash.
 {: .callout}

 When running Docker Desktop, you may encounter an error stating 'You are not allowed to use Docker.
 You must be in the "docker-users" group.'
-You should run Docker as an administrator in this case.
+To add your account to this group:
+* Search for Computer Management in the Start menu and run as administrator.
+* On the left, expand Local Users and Groups and click Groups.
+* Right-click on docker-users, and click Add to Group...
+* Click Add...
+* Type your Windows user name into the field for "Enter the object names to select (examples):" and click Check Names
+* Select the correct option if multiple are found.
+It will then be underlined.
+* Click OK.
+* Click OK.
+* Log out of Windows for the change to take effect.

 #### Apple macOS